-Rudi Geyser’s graphic architectural images became the inspiration for the shopping pages in the October issue of House and Leisure.
-With these as a starting point, we sourced products with a modern edge – take a look on page 22 of our new magazine.
+Rudi Geyser’s graphic architectural images are a constant source of inspiration.
 In this online exclusive, we discover more about the Cape Town-based photographer: his journey, style and aspirations.

 How did you get into photography?